On this page, jump directly to:

 The Arts OASIS website provides Arts students with general academic information and advice about issues such as faculty and degree requirements, registration issues, inter-faculty transfer, study away, academic standing, or graduation.
 In addition to advising students about such issues, either by appointment or on a daily drop-in basis, the Arts OASIS Faculty advisers offer a number of information sessions every term, such as degree planning workshops, study away workshops, and freshman information sessions.
 For more information, please go to the following website: Arts OASIS

-If you would like to contact Science advisors please visit this website for appropriate links and email addresses:https://home.mcgill.ca/science/sousa/
+If you would like to contact Science advisors please visit the Faculty of Science website for appropriate links and email addresses.

 See an official Advisor to make sure you are on track to graduate when you expect to graduate.

-500-level courses are officially open only to U3 students in a Philosophy program, and graduate students.
-Other students need the express permission of the instructor to enrol.
-But Minerva may not recognize Joint Honours students as Philosophy students, and so may not allow these students to enrol in 500-level courses in Philosophy.
+600-level courses are officially open only to U3 students in a Philosophy program, and graduate students.
+Other students need the express permission of the instructor to enroll.
+But Minerva may not recognize Joint Honours students as Philosophy students, and so may not allow these students to enroll in 600-level courses in Philosophy.
 To remedy this problem, see your Advisor.